callicoder/spring-security-react-ant-design-polls-app/Readme.md

 	```
 5. **Default Roles**

 	The spring boot app uses role based authorization powered by spring security.
-To add the default roles in the database, I have added the following script in `src/main/resources/data.sql` file.
+To add the default roles in the database, I have added the following sql queries in `src/main/resources/data.sql` file.
 Spring boot will automatically execute this script on startup -

 	```sql
 	INSERT IGNORE INTO roles(name) VALUES('ROLE_USER');